 • If blasting occurs within 500 feet of an identified water well, water flow performance and water quality testing will be conducted before blasting.
 If the water well is damaged as a result of ACP blasting, and upon confirmation through a damage claim investigation, the well will be repaired or otherwise restored or the well owner will be compensated for damages.
-Atlantic will provide an alternative potable water supply to the landowner pending the result of the damage claim investigation, and any resulting repairs.
+Atlantic will provide an alternative potable water supply to the landowner until repairs occur